How To Answer Remote Job Interview Questions

 Q2- Why do you want to work here? [attitude/passion]

 This is not the same as the first question!
-This is where you demonstrate your alignment to the company’s values and mission.
+This is where you demonstrate your alignment with the company’s values and mission.
 Be specific and don’t kiss ass.
 Be genuine and authentic and show passion, but not “desperation”.

 An example: